kashyrskyy/cs162-kanban/README.md

 ## Setting up a database

-Use the following commands in your Terminal
+Type the following command in your Terminal:
 ```
 python
 ```
-It will open a Python console, where you need to run 3 following commands:
+It will open a Python console, where you need to run 3 following commands, which will create a database file:
 ```
 from app import db